alphagov/government-service-design-manual/design-patterns/buttons.md

 ---
 layout: design-patterns
 title: Buttons
-subtitle: Build to the GOV.UK style
+subtitle: How to word them, how to code them, when to use them
 section: guidance
 subsection: Design patterns
 type: resource